jskz/golem/docs/roadmap.md

 - [ ] Extra commands and UX for gameplay: combat experience, leveling/healing/item consumption gameplay loop considerations: "is it fun to hack-and-slash and navigate this as a game?"
 - [ ] Gameplay and content development: Ensure that each player job choice has at least ten unique skills and/or spells available by the hero level (50)
 - [ ] Socials: flavour text commands for socializing in-room like grin, nod, laugh
+- [ ] Enforcement: bans on username and host (IP? allow covering prefix with single ban?)

 ## 0.9 Tying It All Together Milestones